+Special question just for you.
 How important is sobriety to your wholeness and your pride?

-Sobriety is the most important part of being proud person that's proud and happy with themselves and with their with their gayness or their lives. bidness.
-As you may say, I can't say too strongly or too often, that the advice I'd have to all people young and old, is to, they're not going to ever come to grips with their sexuality with their problems in life, if they if they don't get sober.
-And I think that's especially important in our community.
-Because we have been so oppressed and so downtrodden.
-And so maligned by so many people, families, by society, by everybody that we've often turn to drink I did.
-And I'm no different than then a lot of folks.
+Sobriety is the most important part of being proud a person that's proud and happy with themselves and with their with their gayness or their lives. bidness as you may say, I can't say too strongly or too often, that the advice I'd have to all people young and old is to they're not going to ever come to grips with their sexuality with their problems in life, if they don't get sober.
+And I think that's especially important in our community, because we have been so oppressed and so downtrodden.
+And so maligned by so many people, families, by society by everybody, that we've often turned to drink I did.
+And I'm no different than than a lot of folks.
 It's no respecter of economic conditions.
 It's no respecter of intelligence.
 It's no respecter of anything.
-But it's a very important thing if we, if we don't deal with the the alcoholism, we can't deal with ourselves, and we can't be proud of ourselves.
+But it's a very important thing if we, if we don't deal with the alcoholism, we can't deal with ourselves, and we can't be proud of ourselves.
 And to me, that is crucial.
-Crucial owl never drank again.
+Crucial, I'll never drink again.